 Pathophysiology of CML

 Chronic myelogenous leukemia is classically associated with the presence of an acquired genetic abnormality, BCR-ABL fusion gene.
-ABL is a proto-oncogene named after Abelson murine leukemia virus, while BCR stands for break point cluster region.
+ABL is a proto-oncogene named after Abelson murine leukemia virus, while BCR stands for the breakpoint cluster region.
 The BCR-ABL fusion gene has tyrosine kinase activity and is responsible for the uncontrolled proliferation of cells.

-In 95 % of cases, this BCR-ABL fusion gene is formed due to the translocation of ABL gene from chromosome 9 to the BCR gene on chromosome 22, t(9;22).
-This newly formed chromosome 22 having BCR-ABL fusion gene is called “Philadelphia chromosome”.
+In 95% of cases, this BCR-ABL fusion gene is formed due to the translocation of the ABL gene from chromosome 9 to the BCR gene on chromosome 22, t(9;22).
+This newly formed chromosome 22 having the BCR-ABL fusion gene is called the “Philadelphia chromosome”.
 It is named after the city where it was first discovered.